hspec/sensei/README.md

 ## Accessing result on the command-line

-You can access the results of the last test run with `sensei-client`:
+You can access the results of the last test run with `seito`:

-    sensei-client
+    seito

 Alternatively, if you have `curl` version `7.40.0` or newer, you can use `curl`
 instead: